 But let there be no doubt: Cleon Peterson has seen things.

 He was born in Seattle, but moved to L.A.
 He once said, that for some reason the East Coast never felt like home.
-Research show that it was where he and his brother lived in a Bed & Breakfast owned by his mother -a former ballerina- that was mostly occupied by dance troops and theatre people.
+Research shows that it was where he and his brother lived in a Bed & Breakfast owned by his mother -a former ballerina- that was mostly occupied by dance troops and theatre people.
 Young Cleon had a sickly childhood spending long periods of times in the hospital for severe asthma.
 He started drawing.
 A lot.
 His mother recognized her boy's talent, set up his first art show long before he was in high school and eventually pushed him to get his GED at age 14 so he could get into art school.
 This all might sound like somewhat risky, certainly supportive parenting, but when researching Cleon you will stumble upon some images and information that depending on how liberal your view is, your reaction might vary from rather iffy to "Oi lady!
 What the actual fuck?”
 Peterson kicked a severe drug habit and survived jail.
 He is now a husband and a father to three kids, and as you can see in Antwerp for a couple of more days, one of our most exciting living artists.

 Here's what we talked about: